MortonArb-ForestEcology/Tree_Distribution_Database/README.md

 ## trial_Q_similis
 Purpose: Compares FIA an GBIF occurrence points where FIA data comes from most recent survey data across the lower 48 and the GBIF data comes from a hand-checked sample where occurences were run through GEOLocate to obtain more coordinates.

+## trial_gbif_3x_Q_lobata.R
+Purpose: Map GBIF occurrences of Quercus lobata, comparing points from different combinations of geolocated and given coordinates.
+The maps created here showed me that the solely GeoLocated points were more condensed, the solely given points were more dispersed and a combination of them represented a decent middling range.